Phase 01 · cold discovery · deliverable

 The trusted advisor is structurally the wrong person

-5 of 7 households with an advisor are in a "ghost-called" state.
-The 15–25-year family lawyer is too embedded for the hard conversation.
+8 of 9 households with an existing T&E advisor are in a "ghost-called" state — Margaret O'Hara x2 in 6 months for Chen-Marchettis; Marvin Goldfarb x2 in 16 months for Pierces.
+Too embedded for the hard conversation.
+A ninth variant emerged in Lin-Marshalls: the referral was given (Marisol Reyes) and never engaged.
 The product wins by being a useful stranger of credibility.
 Not competitor — pre-lawyer.
 The lawyer is strengthened.

 "Pedro Henrique would tell my mother."— Ana Lúcia, Session 06